velvia/photo-geocoder/README.md

 ## 📋 Instagram Search Features

 - ✅ Searches Instagram hashtags like `#rebelscapes_username`
-- ✅ Finds the most recent post date for each hashtag
+- ✅ **Checks multiple posts** to find the actual most recent date (default: 12 posts)
+- ✅ Clicks through each post, extracts dates, and determines the newest one
+- ✅ **Saves your login session** - log in once, stays logged in forever! (use `--save-session`)
 - ✅ Supports multiple browsers (Chrome/Chromium, Safari/WebKit, Firefox)
 - ✅ Can read usernames from a file (one per line)
-- ✅ Saves results to JSON
+- ✅ Saves results to JSON with detailed stats
 - ✅ Shows progress and summary
 - ✅ Handles errors gracefully
 - ✅ Respects rate limiting with configurable wait times